open-resources/stats_bank/content/public/002.Summarizing Data/openstax_C2_Q5_Q7/openstax_C2_Q5_Q7.md

     params:
       vars:
         title: Line Graphs
-        description: In a survey, 35 people were asked how many times they visited a store before making a major purchase.
+        description: Several children were asked how many TV shows they watch each day.
+The results are shown in the table below.
-        graph_title: Number of times in store before making a major purchase
+        graph_title: Number of TV Shows watched each day
-        x_axis: Number of times in store
+        x_axis: Number of TV Shows
         y_axis: Frequency
         overplotted: should
         style: o